xdsai/aafish/README.md

 This script doesn't handle casting the bait, or picking up the fish.

 ### How do I use it?
-First install python and add it to PATH during the installation (I recommend at least Python 3.8 for this) Then download this repository either via cloning or as a zip, and open cmd in the newly created folder.
+First install python and add it to PATH during the installation (I recommend at least Python 3.8 for this).
+Then download this repository either via cloning or as a zip, and open cmd in the newly created folder.
-Then, install the requirements via
+Install the requirements via
 > python -m pip install -r requirements.txt

 Then run it (you might have to run the cmd as admin):